zhaijj/DeePEA-test/content/DeepEA-user-manual.rst

 .. image:: ../images/36.jpg

-How to predict modification driven genes and associated networks ?
+How to predict CMR-driven genes interaction networks ?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - **Upload** data or add **Annotation** in **Data Libraries** to history

-* Click the **CMR Annotation** and select tool **Modification Driver Network analyze**.
+* Click the **CMR Annotation** and select tool **CMR-Drivern Network analysis**.

 * Input:
-    * Gene-Gene/Protein-Protein interaction network : Species name to be analyzed
+    * Gene-Gene/Protein-Protein interaction network : A TAB seperated matrix of two columns, each column represent a node in the network.
+Each line indicates a link.
-    * Gene list : List of genes to be analyzed, only the first column wiil be analyzed.
+    * Gene list : List of genes to be analyzed, only the first column will be analyzed.

 * Output
-    * Modification driver gene list
+    * CMR-driven gene list
-    * Modification driver Network (PDF format)
+    * CMR-driven Network (PDF format)

 .. image:: ../images/37.jpg

-The Modification driver Network should look like this:
+The CMR-driven Network should look like this:

 .. image:: ../images/38.jpg

-How to perform functional enrichment analyze for CMR related gene?
+How to perform functional enrichment analysis for CMR related gene?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - **Upload** data or add **Functional Enrichment Analyze** in **Data Libraries** to history

-* Click the **CMR Annotation** and select tool **Modification Driver Network analyze**.
+* Click the **CMR Annotation** and select tool **CMR-Driven Network analysis**.

 * Input:
-    * The species name : Species name to be analyzed
+    * The species name: Input the species name.
-    * The modification gene list : List of genes to be analyzed, only the first column wiil be analyzed.
+    * The modification gene list: List of genes to be analyzed, only the first column will be analyzed.
-    * The type of gene names coding (Orgdb support) : Type of gene name，support : TAIR, ENTREZID, ENSEMBL, GO
+    * The type of gene names coding (Orgdb support): Select the gene name coding method.

 * Output